Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/_posts/2025-02-17-The-ICNN-1995-Paper-Particle-Swarm-Optimization.md

 author: Qiqi Duan
 ---

-Recently, The ICNN-1995 Paper `Particle swarm optimization` of **J. Kennedy** and **R. Eberhart** has been cited more than 90K times.
+Recently, the ICNN-1995 Paper `Particle swarm optimization` of **J. Kennedy** and **R. Eberhart** has been cited more than 90K times.
 For detail, please refer to
 [Google Scholar](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Particle+swarm+optimization&btnG=).